shoebabdullah/kraftwerk/README.md

-# Required Capstone Project Module 24.1 - Final Report : Automated Extraction of Positive (Pros) and Negative (Cons) statements from Business Documents
+# Required Capstone Project Module 24.1 - Final Report : Extraction of Positive (Pros) and Negative (Cons) statements from Business Documents
 ## Overview
 ### Reading through long business documents to find the "good" and "bad" points takes too much time and often leads to people missing important details.
 This project builds a smart tool that automatically scans these documents to pull out a balanced list of Pros and Cons, helping people make faster, unbiased decisions.